jahwin/wecodefy/README.md

 But there is something we have to talk about called <b>Routing</b>

 ## Routing
-<p>This routing functionality will help you to map URL with defferent options like controller and call some functions, Lets take look on some examples</p>
+<p>This routing functionality will help you to map URL with different options like controller and call some functions, Lets take look on some examples</p>

 You will config routing in the following file below: